Overview

 The endpoint you use to retrieve web results through this API will depend on the method we used to index your content.
 If we don’t yet have your content indexed, you won’t see results in the API.

-We can index content using your XML sitemap (preferred) or RSS feeds.
-We can also deploy a crawler on a limited basis.
+We can index content using your XML sitemap (preferred) or we can also deploy a crawler in some cases.

 Back to top